top of page

 Fresh Pasta

 Made weekly from just semolina flour + water.
-Served with homemade tomato sauce.
+Served with a rotating selection of homemade sauces.

 Panzerotti